Thigh Lift Surgery

 Thigh lift surgery is relatively specialised and it is important to consult a surgeon who concentrates in this field.
 Your surgeon should give you a realistic expectation of what is involved in the surgery and the recovery period.

 Thigh lift surgery is successful at tightening up the skin in your inner and outer thigh regions.
-However, it is important to fully understand the likely outcome and results of surgery prior to proceeding with it: you will get this information from full and frank discussion with your consultant.
+However, it is important to fully understand the likely outcome and results of surgery prior to proceeding, you will get this information from full and frank discussion with your consultant.
 Following surgery, there may be some further loosening of the skin tissue which is inevitable with gravity changes.
 It is advisable not to put on excessive weight following the treatment as this will cause skin stretching and, if you do lose the weight, the excess skin in your thigh area may return.